Nextclade datasets

 Datasets in Nextclade Web

 Nextclade Web loads the latest compatible datasets automatically.
-User can choose one of the datasets before starting the analysis using dataset selector.
+User can choose one of the datasets before starting the analysis using the dataset selector.

 The datasets page displays all the available datasets and allows to download them.
 These downloaded datasets can be used with Nextclade Web in advanced mode or with Nextclade CLI.
 They can also serve as a starting point for creating your own datasets.